 Ok so this one isn’t quite as adventurous as the rest of the list, but it’s something unique to Switzerland and is a great cultural adventure so I did not want to skip it!
 Plus how can you resist those cute faces?!

 In the town of Zermatt you have the chance to visit the Julen family’s sheep barn, full of traditional black nose sheep!
-During the tour they explain to you the sustainability of the farm, allow you to visit the animals, and then provide you with an ape.
-We enjoyed wine, cheese, meat, and soup (made of hay!) all produced by the Julens themselves.
+During the tour they explain to you the sustainability of the farm, allow you to visit the animals, and then provide you with food produced on the farm.
+We enjoyed wine, cheese, meat, and soup (made of hay!) all made by the Julens themselves.

 For information on how to get around in Switzerland, check out this Swiss train itinerary from Probe Around the Globe!

 LAYERS.
 The last thing you want is to be too cold and with layering if you get too hot you can just remove some!
 My go-to is HEATTECH from Uniqlo which captures your body heat and uses it to generate warmth.
 There are tank tops, long sleeve shirts (in regular, extra warm, or ultra warm), turtle necks (regular and extra warm), and more.
 I also can’t recommend this sweater from Canada Goose enough.